Huang-Peilin-cn/DGraphormer-SleepNet/README.md

 # Citation
 If you find this useful, please cite our work as follows:

-@inproceedings{chen2023stagn,
-  title={StAGN: Spatial-Temporal Adaptive Graph Network via Contrastive Learning for Sleep Stage Classification}, author={Chen, Junyang and Dai, Yidan and Chen, Xianhui and Shen, Yingshan and Luximon, Yan and Wang, Hailiang and He, Yuxin and Ma, Wenjun and Fan, Xiaomao}, booktitle={Proceedings of the 2023 SIAM International Conference on Data Mining (SDM)}, pages={199--207}, year={2023}, organization={SIAM}
-}
 # Dataset
 The ISRUC dataset can be downloaded from website: https://sleeptight.isr.uc.pt